-You might think we always need as high a charging rate as possible.
-Gasoline car drivers enjoy a 5 minute recharge time, so why shouldn't electric car drivers enjoy the same?
-The fastest-possible recharge time is sometimes not what we honestly require, and the expense of high powered charging equipment precludes it being installed in every garage.
 Generally speaking, at home we want the least expensive charging equipment possible and we can afford to wait several hours for a recharge.
-It's when we're away from home that the fastest charge possible is needed, but not always.
+It's when we're away from home that higher speed charging is needed, but not always.

 In other words, fast charging isn't always required.
 Excruciatingly slow charging is perfect for some cases.